 Worldwide obesity levels are increasing at an alarming rate, and are linked to many chronic health problems.
 A recent study showed that the risk of major congenital malformations (birth defects) increases with maternal weight and severity of obesity during early pregnancy.

 Healthcare professionals are concerned about the rapid increase in obesity levels.
-Obesity during pregnancy is associated with major birth defects, which can cause stillbirth, infant mortality and long-term morbidity.
-However, it is unknown whether increasing levels of obesity during early pregnancy, the period when organs form, can influence the risk of developing major birth defects.
+Obesity during pregnancy is associated with major birth defects, which can cause stillbirth, infant mortality, and long-term morbidity.
+However, it is unknown whether increased maternal weight during early pregnancy, the period when organs form, can influence the risk of developing major birth defects.